 Technology and the Industrial Base: Requires an analysis of the capability of the national technology and industrial base to support the design, development, production, operation, uninterrupted maintenance support of the system and eventual disposal (environmental impacts).

-Design: Requires an understanding of the maturity and stability of the evolving system design and any related impact on manufacturing readiness.
+Design: Requires an understanding of the producibility, maturity, and stability of the evolving system design, identification, and control of Key Characteristics, and any related impact on manufacturing readiness.

 Cost and Funding: Requires an analysis of the adequacy of funding to achieve target manufacturing maturity levels.
 Examines the risks associated with reaching manufacturing cost targets.